-The NYSE, the Federal Reserve Bank of New York, the Nasdaq, the CME, the CBOT, and other U.S. exchanges are closed on weekends and on the following holidays: (i) New Year's Day, Martin Luther King Jr. Day, Presidents' Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day; and (ii) the preceding Friday if any of these holidays falls on a Saturday, or the subsequent Monday if any of these holidays falls on a Sunday.
+The NYSE, the Federal Reserve Bank of New York, the Nasdaq, the CME, and the CBOT are closed on weekends and on the following holidays: (i) New Year's Day, Martin Luther King Jr. Day, Presidents' Day, Good Friday (except for the Federal Reserve Bank of New York which is open on such day), Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day; and (ii) the preceding Friday if any of these holidays falls on a Saturday, or the subsequent Monday if any of these holidays fall on a Sunday.
+In addition, the Federal Reserve Bank of New York is closed on Columbus Day and Veterans Day and the NYSE and Nasdaq will close at 1 p.m. on the day following Thanksgiving and on Christmas Eve.
 Although the Trust expects the same holiday schedules to be observed in the future, each of the aforementioned exchanges may modify its holiday schedule at any time.
-In addition, the U.S. Government Bond Market is closed on

-Columbus Day and Veterans' Day, and will likely close early the business day before New Year's Day, Good Friday, Memorial Day, Thanksgiving (day after), and Christmas, as recommended by the Bond Market Association.
+In addition, the U.S. Government Bond Market is closed on Columbus Day and Veterans' Day, and will likely close early the business day before New Year's Day, Good Friday, Memorial Day, Thanksgiving (day after), and Christmas, as recommended by the Bond Market Association.

-The national Japanese holidays affecting the relevant securities markets in Japan are as follows: New Year's Day; Coming-of-Age Day; National Foundation Day; Vernal Equinox Day; Greenery Day; Constitution Memorial Day; Children's Day: Marine Day; Respect-of-the-Aged Day: Autumnal Equinox Day; Health-Sports Day; Culture Day; Labor Thanksgiving Day; and Emperor's Birthday.
-Although the Trust expects this same holiday schedule to be observed in the future, the Japanese exchange may modify its holiday schedule at any time.
+The Tokyo Stock Exchange is closed on the following holidays in 2020: New Year's Day; Old Age Day; National Day; Emperor's Birthday; Vernal Equinox Day; Showa Day; Greenery Day; Accession Day; Constitution Day; Marine Day; Sports Day; and Mountain Day.
+Although the Trust expects this same holiday schedule to be observed in the future, the Tokyo Stock Exchange may modify its holiday schedule at any time.